Samarth2190/stringzy/README.md

 - [isDate](#isdate) - Checks if a string is a valid date
 - [isEmpty](#isempty) - Checks if a string is empty or contains only whitespace
 - [isSlug](#isslug) - Checks if a string is a valid slug
-- [isType](#istype) - Checks if a file or URL has a valid extension for a given type
+- [isTypeOf](#istypeof) - Checks if a file or URL has a valid extension for a given type
 - [isIPv4](#isipv4) - Checks if a string is a valid IPv4 address
 - [isHexColor](#ishexcolor) - Checks if the input string is a valid hex color